Te-Maramataka/nsb-matariki/README.md

 Today, Matariki serves as a celebration of whanaungatanga (kinship), a time for whanau (families) to "reflect on the past year, celebrate the present, and plan for the year ahead".
 With the passing of [The Matariki Public Holiday Bill](https://www.parliament.nz/en/pb/bills-and-laws/bills-proposed-laws/document/BILL_115986/te-pire-m%C5%8D-te-hararei-t%C5%ABmatanui-o-te-k%C4%81hui-o-matarikite), Aotearoa celebrated its first official public holiday this year on Friday, the 24th of June.

-Using NASA's JPL Horizons API, we have programmed a user-friendly python script that outputs the date of the public holiday with any reasonable year as an input.
+As part of our school Hackathon, we have programmed a user-friendly python script using [NASA's JPL Horizons API](https://ssd-api.jpl.nasa.gov/doc/horizons.html) that outputs the date of the public holiday with any reasonable year as an input.

-As well as being a submission for our school Hackathon, we believe this script has real-world practical use for whanau on a national level.
-Therefore, we have concocted a concept design for what could be a future implementation of this script: a Chrome extension (due to ease of access).
+We believe this script also has real-world practical use for whanau on a national level.
+Therefore, we have concocted a [concept design](https://docs.google.com/presentation/d/19V19oQvpHnYjP2_FcM1_xw8tZIVGi9tB801cl1HUxh0/edit#slide=id.g13e2e88c182_0_171) for a Chrome extension as a possible future implementation.
 For example, rangatahi (the younger generation), who are a more tech-savvy demographic, can use this script/extension to find out when the Matariki public holiday will be on a recent year.
 Knowing this, they could then get into contact with their tūpuna (grandparents) so that they could all get together on mentioned date.
 Not only would this celebrate the purpose of Matariki, this would form the basis of a culture change to bridge the growing gap between tuakana-teina (relationship between youth and elderly), by enabling our youth to make the first intiative.

 ## **Installation**